Code14: Exploring the Boundaries of Plotter Art

-One of my most ambitious ideas was to create drawings that not only look good but sound good too!
-I developed a basic pattern aimed at making the Axidraw "sing" as it moved.
+One of my most ambitious ideas was to create drawings that not only look good but sound good too.
+I developed patterns specifically to make the AxiDraw "sing" as it moved across the paper—the mechanical symphony of stepper motors becoming an intentional composition rather than an incidental byproduct.

 It's fascinating to see how the plotter interprets and reproduces human features.
 The resulting image has a unique aesthetic that blends mechanical precision with artistic interpretation.